 Some of the keys on the composition can be seen as emotional locks to psychological corners, other elements allude to the passing of time and survival.
 By arranging the elements in a harmonious order we are allowing for energies to flow, easing the transition to another dimension, allowing for a peaceful death.
 There are eleven holes on the board, some covered by lenses and some bare, letting the light shine through and metaphorically serving as energetic doors to new possibilities or future lives.
 All the components intuitively selected and unified act as a bridge to the closure of a lifetime.

-See bellow some photos of ‘Broken Mirror’ exhibited as part of my solo exhibition ‘Hinges’ (Trip Space projects); in another solo exhibition in Rivington Place part of ‘Shutterbug Festive Bizarre’, in a collaborative performance with La Beti; and some pictures of the work in progress.
+See Broken Mirror below exhibited as part of my solo exhibition Hinges (Trip Space projects); underneath it appears in Rivington Place, part of Shutterbug Festive Bizarre, in a collaborative performance with La Beti; and some pictures of the work in progress.